-I rarely go to the city centre, because I hate the crowds.
+I rarely go to the city center, because I hate the crowds.
 (Incorrect)

-I rarely go to the city centre because I hate the crowds.
-Correct)
+I rarely go to the city center because I hate the crowds.
+(Correct)

 He says he wants to start a new course in writing, or literature.
 (Incorrect)